allegro/allegro.tech/_posts/2014-09-24-axion-release-plugin.md

 layout: post
 title: "Allegro OpenSource: axion-release-plugin"
 author: adam.dubiel
-tags: [tech,build, gradle, release, open source]
+tags: [build, gradle, release, open source]
 ---

 In the good old days of Maven releasing projects was straightforward.
 Everyone knew and used